burningtree/uson/README.md

 There are two output modes:
 * `array` (default) - Output as array.
 * `object` - Output as combined object.
 Suitable for use in the command line.
+* `first` - Output first mixed type.
+This mode accepts any JSON.

 ### Example
 ```